megluc/final-zodiac-app/README.md

 # Horoscope Dashboard

-A client-side horoscope dashboard built with vanilla JavaScript ES modules.
+A client-side horoscope dashboard built with vanilla JavaScript ES modules, using a locally fetched JSON data source.
 Features a zodiac sign grid, daily horoscope display, Big Three generator, compatibility checker, favorites toggling with persistence, and sign search.

 ## How to Run